 Social Contracts must be corrected

-Uncorrected Social Contract has the track-record (in twenty past mature capitalisms), of creating devastating wars reliably.
-No civilization has survived and today’s mature capitalism is the first to occur within a mature nuclear era.
-If history repeats as it did in 1914 and in 1939, another preventable World War – and nuclear winter – could bring human life on this planet to an end within just eight years; by to the timings of war’s commencement in World Wars I & II (see the chart below).
+When left uncorrected, low Social Contracts have the track-record in twenty past mature capitalisms – of creating devastating wars reliably.
+No civilization has survived them – and today’s mature capitalism is the first to occur within a mature nuclear era too.
+If history repeats as it did in 1914 and in 1939, a third preventable World War – and its likely nuclear winter – could bring human life on this planet to an end within just nine years – by 2028.
+See the timings of war’s commencement in World Wars I & II in the chart below.

 Climate problems have never created a World War; but Social Contracts absolutely have – repeatedly (see the History tab for dates in history).
-Climate industry activists report that we will lose a small percent of our populations if we don’t run projects to clean-up air, land and sea – and to transfer heat-to-space by 2035.
-For this “crisis”, the students of the world took a protest day away from school in April, when these students should have instead adjourned to insist on the far more important solution to Social Contract.
+Climate industry activists report that we will lose a small percent of our populations if we don’t run projects to clean-up air, land and sea – and to transfer heat-to-space or core by 2035.
+For this “crisis”, the students of the world took a protest day away from school in April of 2019.
+These students should have instead adjourned to insist on the far-more-pressing need to solve to Social Contracts internationally.

 The Problem has been solved before – The FDR-Democracies

 FDR created the American Dream and the strongest economy in history – and he had to fight conservative obstruction tooth-and-nail to build the social programs that were needed to do it.
-He did this during our last mature capitalism, the Great Depression, seventy-years-ago in a time very like today, and he accomplished it with a handful of policies which included Empathy (a strong Social Contract – see his 1944 Second Bill of Rights), Nationalism, Full-employment, real Income & Wealth Distribution (20-years of 92% income tax and 80% estate tax for the rich), Single Income Families, Debt Forgiveness, affordable Cost-of-Living, and accessible Home-ownership.
+He did this during our last mature capitalism, the Great Depression, seventy-years-ago in a time very like today.
+He accomplished this with a handful of policies which included an empathetic, strong Social Contract (see his 1944 Second Bill of Rights and New Deals), Nationalism, Full-employment, real Income & Wealth Distribution (20-years of 92% income tax and 80% estate tax for the rich), Single Income Families, Debt Forgiveness, affordable Cost-of-Living, and accessible Home-ownership.